The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context

 In summary, based on detailed multi-wavelength investigations, B3 1239+376 ($z$ = 3.82) is identified as a $\gamma$-ray emitter, and hence it is concluded as the {\it third} most distant $\gamma$-ray-emitting blazar so far, underneath B3 1428+422 ($z$ = 4.72) and GB 1508+5714 ($z$ = 4.3).
 Analysis of Fermi-LAT data yields a significantly detected (7.7$\sigma$ globally) $\gamma$-ray source cospatial with B3 1239+376 in a half-year period of 2025.
 It is known as the unique blazar (candidate) within the location uncertainty and an association probability of 0.91 is estimated, which suggest a physical connection between the $\gamma$-ray source and B3 1239+376.
 Meanwhile, indications of prior $\gamma$-ray activities are also found.
 Although for the two epochs each alone the statistics are limited, a joint analysis returns a boosted detection significance and the B3 1239+376 remains within the $\gamma$-ray localization error radius.
 Moreover, in a multi-wavelength perspective, the $\gamma$-ray and infrared fluxes contemporaneously brighten.
 In particular, emissions in these two windows reach up to the maximal level at the same time, under a total 16-year monitoring.
 The temporal coincidence helps us to determine the association relationship.
 Interestingly, accompanying radio core flux increase until Mar.
 2018 is observed.
 In addition to the temporal behaviors, broadband SEDs of B3 1239+376 are plotted and described by a one-zone leptonic radiation scenario.
 Ejections of fresh emitting electrons into the dissipation region together with an increase of the magnetic field intensity may be responsible for the variations.
-Comparison between B3 1239+376 and other distant blazars are carried out.
-The soft $\gamma$-ray spectrum, luminous X-ray and $\gamma$-ray emissions, and variability across different bands, are in agreement with that found in other similar sources.
+The soft $\gamma$-ray spectrum, luminous X-ray and $\gamma$-ray emissions, and variability across different bands found in B3 1239+376, are consistent with that found in other similar sources.
 To further investigate its jet properties, future multi-wavelength campaigns are urged.